Advanced Sphinx Configuration

 In the same vein as the above setting, you can nominate custom locations for your configuration, log and pid files.

 Here’s some example syntax, using Thinking Sphinx’s defaults.
-Uppercase words are placeholders for system variables - you can’t actually use them in your YAML file.
+Uppercase words are placeholders for system variables in the example only - you can’t actually use them in your YAML file.